galaxyproject/iwc/workflows/computational-chemistry/gromacs-dctmd/README.md

 # GROMACS dcTMD free energy calculation

-Perform an ensemble of targeted MD simulations of a user-specified size using the GROMACS PULL code, and calculate dcTMD free energy and friction profiles for the resulting dissocation pathway.
+Perform an ensemble of targeted MD simulations of a user-specified size using the GROMACS PULL code and calculate dcTMD free energy and friction profiles for the resulting dissocation pathway.
 Note that pathway separation is not performed by the workflow; the user is responsible for checking the ensemble themselves.